techidaily/site-digital-screen-recording/source/_posts/updated-smart-screen-capture-on-mac-understanding-the-best-5-methods.md

 ![use grab to screen shot on mac](https://images.wondershare.com/filmora/article-images/mac-screenshot-grab-timed-feature.jpg)

-If you would like to include the mouse cursor in your screenshots, you have go to the **Preferences** option, then select the **Pointer Type**, it also able to record the clicking sound if needed.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/vQbNyknjJJ8?si=RGVIEWLdPbvRC_r6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0OxkndZbIA4?si=TWJlkTbYKsVag8-q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+If you would like to include the mouse cursor in your screenshots, you have go to the **Preferences** option, then select the **Pointer Type**, it also able to record the clicking sound if needed.

 ## **Conclusion**